jodyanna/spiral-designs/README.md

 # Spiral Designs
 A simple web application for displaying an arithmetic spiral.

-\*** WARNING *** \
-Some color combinations between the spiral and background can give a strange strobe like effect and should not be viewed for any length of time.
-If you have a history of seizures or something please be cautious while using Spiral Designs.
-I watched a certain spiral for a minute or two and started getting a headache.
-We don't need to repeat the incident with that one Pokémon episode that gave a bunch of people seizures in the 90's.
-You know, the one with the Porygon.
-You have been warned.

 # Technologies
 - ES6 (JavaScript)
 - CSS 3